Every $22 can change a child's life forever

 Here’s how it works:

 A mom or dad behind bars asks for help to give Christmas to their kids.
-Thousands of incarcerated parents are signing up their children right now.
+Thousands of incarcerated parents are signing up their children now through October.

 Your donation will help deliver a gift and the Gospel to a child on behalf of their parent who is in prison.